cornelius/awesome-open-source/README.md

 * [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) - Comprehensive resource about how to write great commit messages
 * [How the top 100 projects on GitHub do user support](https://github.com/nayafia/user-support) - Study about how open source projects do user support
 * [disclose.io](https://disclose.io/) - Standardized best practices for security issue disclosures

+### Documentation

+* [How to write documentation that's actually useful](https://www.hpe.com/us/en/insights/articles/how-to-write-documentation-thats-actually-useful-1707.html) - Tips how to write good documentation
+* [Beautiful docs](https://github.com/PharkMillups/beautiful-docs/) - Lists of examples of great documentation and tools to generate documentation
+* [Awesome README](https://github.com/matiassingers/awesome-readme) - A curated list of awesome READMEs
+* [You are what you document](https://www.ybrikman.com/writing/2014/05/05/you-are-what-you-document/) - Guides and good examples for all kinds of documentation

+## Marketing

+* [What I learned from an old GitHub project that won 3000 starts in a weeek](https://www.freecodecamp.org/news/what-i-learned-from-an-old-github-project-that-won-3-000-stars-in-a-week-628349a5ee14/) - Case study of successfully marketing an open source project

 ## Infrastructure